hashicorp/design-system/website/docs/components/table/partials/code/how-to-use.md

 #### Vertical alignment

-To indicate that the table's content should have a middle vertical-align, use `@valign` in the table's invocation.
+To indicate that the table’s content should have a middle vertical-align, use `@valign` in the table’s invocation.

 ```handlebars
 <Hds::Table